What goes on an actor resume? Download your FREE Actor Resume DOCX Template here! Find out exactly what you need to put on your resume as an actor.

 Special Skills: Last is Special Skills.
 This also helps to give casting an idea of who you are as a person, and just maybe you’ll book a job because of something you do.
 (I booked a job a couple of years ago in part because I’m a certified scuba diver.)
 This is also where you would include any language, accents or dialects you are really super proficient in.
 If you do a cute British accent, don’t put it here.
 There are a lot of British actors working in North America and they are simply going to get the job over an American, BUT, if you’re parents are Italian and you grew up speaking Italian absolutely include it!

 IMPORTANT! if you say you can do something you had better be darn sure you can do it – they will ask and may even test you before the audition!!
 I was talking to a casting director a couple of years ago who needed real divers, as in swimming.
-She had about 100 potential actress for the audition, so she rented out a commercial swimming pool and had them come out there, in in swimsuits to demonstrate diving abilities and audition – only about one third of the people who showed up could actually dive!
+She had about 100 potential actresses for the audition, so she rented out a commercial swimming pool and had them come out there, in in swimsuits to demonstrate diving abilities and audition – only about one third of the people who showed up could actually dive!
 Seriously, don’t lie.

 For New Actors: If you don’t have anything to fill in these sections, then that is the first thing you have to take care of – do something, do anything.
 Take classes, take a workshop, do a play or work on a student film for free just to get the experience and credit.
 Even a few credits is better than submitting a blank page with just your name and contact info 🙂